Amy Likover, President, Gerstle Park Neighborhood

 Kate Powers, Terra Linda Neighborhood

-Kate and her family have lived in Terra Linda since 2004.
+Marinwood.
 She currently spends lots of time tracking and advocating on environmental issues.
-Kate served on San Rafael’s 2040 General Plan Steering Committee; has served many years on San Rafael’s Bicycle Pedestrian Advisory Committee (BPAC); is a board member of Marin Conservation League and a member of Transportation Authority of Marin Citizens’ Oversight Committee.
-She currently serves on the Terra Linda Homeowners Association board.
+Kate served on San Rafael’s 2040 General Plan Steering Committee, many years on San Rafael’s Bicycle Pedestrian Advisory Committee (BPAC); and on the board of the Terra Linda [Homeowner’s] Neighborhood Association.
+Currently, she is a co-chair of Marin Conservation League’s Land Use, Transportation and Water Committee, a member of Transportation Authority of Marin’s Community Oversight Committee, and a participating member of the Gallinas Watershed Council.

 Greg Brockbank, Dominican Neighborhood